mds1/auction-house/README.md

 Similar to the previous requirement, because Merkle proofs are used to claim funds, there is no way for the contract to know the full array of the accounts and their percentage allocations to automatically distribute funds.

-Instead, eligible users must claim their funds with one of four methods.
-Note that all of these methods are public and can be called by anyone on behalf of a given `account`, and funds are transferred to that `account`.
+Instead, eligible users must claim their funds with one of two methods.
+Note that both of these methods are public and can be called by anyone on behalf of a given `account`, and funds are transferred to that `account`.

-If `endAuction` has been called:
+The Splitter needs to be aware that the auction has ended.
+This can be done with `endAuctionOnAuctionHouse()`, which calls `AuctionHouse.endAuction()` then updates it's own state.
+If that has already been done by the auction house, the `Splitter`'s owner can call `endAuction()`.

+Once the `Splitter` is aware the auction has ended, users can claim their funds:
 - The `claim` method will claim funds for the specified account
 - The `batchClaim` method extends the `claim` method so the caller can claim funds on behalf of multiple accounts in a single transaction

-If `endAuction` has not been called:
-- The `endAuctionAndClaim` method is a convenience method which batches the `endAuction` and `claim` calls into a single transaction.
-A user can call this method to simultaneously end the auction and claim their share of the proceeds.
-- The `endAuctionAndBatchClaim` method is similar to `endAuctionAndClaim`, but allows claiming on behalf of multiple users in a single transaction

 The claim methods take an `account`, `percent`, and `merkleProof` as inputs.
 It verifies that those input parameters can be used generate the `merkleRoot` stored on the Splitter.
 Once verified, the method computes how much `account` is owed based on `percent` and `auctionProceeds` and transfers the amount to `account`.